pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli qualifier enumerate [COMMAND-OPTIONS]

-      List the CIM qualifier declarations in a CIM namespace.
+      List the qualifier declarations in a namespace.

       Enumerate the CIM qualifier declarations in the specified CIM namespace (--namespace option).
 If no namespace was specified, the default namespace